victorshelb/Cybersecurity-Portfolio/README.md

-# Cybersecurity-Portfolio
+# Cybersecurity Portfolio
-Actively seeking SOC / Cyber Security Analyst roles | Open to opportunities
+Actively seeking SOC / Cyber Security Analyst opportunities

-Ayobola Amubioya – Cybersecurity Portfolio
+## Ayobola Amubioya

 Welcome to my cybersecurity portfolio.
-This repository showcases practical projects, security labs, and academic work completed during my MSc in Cybersecurity, alongside hands-on simulations in security operations and threat analysis.
+This repository highlights my practical projects, security labs, and academic work, alongside hands-on simulations in security operations and threat analysis.

-About Me
+## About Me
-I am a cybersecurity graduate with a strong interest in Security Operations (SOC), threat detection, and risk management.
-I have hands-on experience using tools such as Splunk and have built projects involving machine learning-based intrusion detection systems.
+I am a cybersecurity MSc graduate with a background in Information & Communication Engineering (BEng).
+I have a strong interest in Security Operations (SOC), threat detection, and risk management.

+I have gained hands-on experience using tools such as Splunk and have developed projects including a machine learning-based intrusion detection system.
+I am committed to continuously developing my technical skills through practical labs, simulations, and real-world problem solving.